bculler17/Flask_Dashboard-OracleSummary/README.md

 To remove a server or database from the dashboard, simply set status='INACTIVE'.

-To Remove a Server:

-EXAMPLE:

 SQL> udpate oracle_servers set status='INACTIVE', record_updated_by='Beth C.', record_updated=sysdate where hostname='<SERVER HOSTNAME TO REMOVE>';

-To Remove a Database:

-EXAMPLE:

 SQL> udpate oracle_databases set status='INACTIVE', record_updated_by='Beth C.', record_updated=sysdate where name='<DB NAME TO REMOVE>';